vast-data/cosmos-labs/README.md

 Orbital Dynamics is a mid-sized space technology company that processes astronomical data and manages satellite constellation networks for research institutions, government agencies, and private space companies.
 They've recently landed a major NASA contract for real-time processing of deep space telescope data, which is pushing their infrastructure to new limits.

 This series of hands-on labs follows the journey of the Orbital Dynamics team as they tackle real-world challenges using the VAST Management System and VAST Database.
-Through these labs, you'll learn how to use `vastpy` and `vastdb_sdk` to solve complex data management and processing problems in a space technology environment.
+Through these labs, you'll learn how to use `vastpy` and `vastdb` to solve complex data management and processing problems in a space technology environment.

+## ⚠️ Important Disclaimer

+**This repository contains educational code and examples only.
+All code, scripts, and configurations are provided for learning and demonstration purposes.
+They are NOT intended for production use and should NOT be deployed in production environments without proper review, testing, and modification.**

+- **Educational Purpose Only** - These labs are designed to teach VAST SDK concepts
+- **Review Before Use** - Always review and test any code before using it in your environment

 ## The Team